oanguenot/webrtc-experiments/documentation/Access to devices.md

 ## Introduction

-Accessing the devices (exemple: microphone and camera to use) can be done by using APIs behind `navigator.mediaDevices`.
+Accessing the devices (example: microphone and camera to use) can be done by using APIs behind `navigator.mediaDevices`.
 But to be allowed to do that correctly, the application should prompt the user for the authorization to access the microphone and the camera to use.
 This is for **security reason** to avoid any malicious applications to listen or to see what happens in your room from your computer.

 ## Get the authorization